|

 quick call, but Don Mullis decided to think the hand over before making a

 move.
-Cox called the clock on Mullis almost immediately - the third time he'd
+Cox called the clock on Mullis almost immediately - the third time

-place with $21,300.
+left in 4th place with $21,300.

 Play continued three-handed for nearly an hour before Dave Brown moved all-in